Feeds:

 One key element that appears on the roster of items to be mediated is the movement from the period of Assyrian domination to that of the exiling Babylonian overlord.
 Chapters 36-39 help to negotiate that passage, not least by way of the story of the visiting Babylonian emissaries in chapter 39.

-If this is not King Hezekiah’s finest moment, we can perhaps recognize in the dynamic of Babylonian flattery and Hezekiah’s naiveté the operating principles of this dark moment, insinuating as it does that Babylonians will in time have more to say that flattering words.
+If this is not King Hezekiah’s finest moment, we can perhaps recognize in the dynamic of Babylonian flattery and Hezekiah’s naiveté the operating principles of this dark moment, insinuating as it does that Babylonians will in time have more to say than flattering words.

 At that time King Merodach-baladan son of Baladan of Babylon sent envoys with letters and a present to Hezekiah, for he heard that he had been sick and had recovered.
 Hezekiah welcomed them; he showed them his treasure house, the silver, the gold, the spices, the precious oil, his whole armory, all that was found in his storehouses.
 There was nothing in his house or in all his realm that Hezekiah did not show them.
 Then the prophet Isaiah came to King Hezekiah and said to him, ‘What did these men say?
 From where did they come to you?’
 Hezekiah answered, ‘They have come to me from a far country, from Babylon.’
 He said, ‘What have they seen in your house?’
 Hezekiah answered, They have seen all that is in my house; there is nothing in my storehouses that I did not show them.’